 - Identify which keywords, ads, ad groups, and campaigns are profitable in terms of driving conversions.

-- It allows you to make informed decisions on your ad spend for optimizing your ad campaigns.
+- Make informed decisions on your ad spend for optimizing your ad campaigns.

-- More importantly, it gives you insights into how to optimize your ads for boosting return on investment (ROI).
+- Gain insights into how to optimize your ads for boosting return on investment (ROI).

-That said, let’s see how to add Google Ads to your WordPress site and track conversions in Google Analytics.
+That said, let’s see how to track Google Ads conversions in Google Analytics and WordPress.

-How to Set Up Google Ads Conversion Tracking on Your Site
+How to Add Google Ads Tracking to Your WordPress Site

-Just follow these steps to add Google Ads tracking to WordPress.
+Just follow these steps to add Google Ads conversion tracking to WordPress.

 Step 1: Create a Conversion Action